plimbu/ruby-calculator/README.md

 ------
 ## Synopsis

 This project marks my first steps in learning ruby by using the knowledge I have learnt in training to make a calculator.
+This was done in week 5 of my Sparta training session.

 ------